-US announces new tariffs over forced labor concerns, plans extra duties for trading partners
+US announces new tariffs citing forced labor concerns, sparking international reactions

 Image is an AI-generated illustration, not a real photograph.